-When a student enters 9th grade the student enters a graduation cohort.
-This is a group of students who begin as first time 9th graders in a particular school year and who graduate with a regular high school diploma in four years or less.
-If a student does not graduate on time (within that 4 years), the student will count against that year’s graduation rate.
+When students enter 9th grade they enter a graduation cohort, a group of students who begin as first time 9th graders in a particular school year and who graduate with a regular high school diploma in four years or less.
+If a student does not graduate on time (within that 4 years), the student will not count against as part of that year’s graduation rate.

 Cohorts can be adjusted throughout the 4-year term.
 A cohort is adjusted by adding any students transferring into a cohort in a school and by subtracting any students who transfer out or are otherwise allowed to be removed from the cohort.

-Students are not counted in a school’s graduation rate when exiting before the end of their four years of expected enrollment in high school grade 9-12 for any of the following reasons, but only when districts obtain documentation required by federal regulation:
+Students are not counted in a school’s graduation rate when exiting before the end of their four years of expected enrollment in high school grades 9-12 for any of the following reasons, but only when districts obtain the documentation required by federal regulation: